-Matthew Miner is a partner in Morgan Lewis's Litigation Practice.
-Mr. Miner focuses his practice on white collar enforcement and compliance matters, as well as congressional inquiries and committee investigations.
-He has handled investigations involving alleged misconduct, including under the Foreign Corrupt Practices Act, in jurisdictions on four continents.
-He has also represented corporations across a range of industries in both House and Senate congressional investigations.
+Trial lawyer Matthew S. Miner focuses his practice on white collar enforcement and compliance matters, as well as US congressional inquiries and committee investigations.
+Matt has experience in investigations involving alleged corporate misconduct—including matters related to the FCPA—in jurisdictions on five continents.
+A former federal prosecutor and senior counsel to a number of US Senate committees, he also represents enterprises across a range of industries in both House and Senate congressional investigations.

-Mr. Miner has nearly a decade of federal service experience, previously serving as a prosecutor and senior counsel to U.S. Senate committees.
-During his tenure with the Senate, he served in many senior roles, including as minority staff director for the Committee on the Judiciary and minority chief counsel for the Subcommittee on Administrative Oversight and the Courts.
-He also held the positions of majority chief counsel for crime, terrorism, and oversight for the Senate Judiciary Committee and majority counsel for the Senate Permanent Subcommittee on Investigations.
+Matt has nearly a decade of federal service experience.
+During his tenure with the Senate, he served as minority staff director for the Committee on the Judiciary, and minority chief counsel for the Subcommittee on Administrative Oversight and the Courts.
+He also served as majority chief counsel for crime, terrorism, and oversight for the Senate Judiciary Committee and majority counsel for the Senate Permanent Subcommittee on Investigations.

-Prior to joining Morgan Lewis, Mr. Miner was a partner in the white collar practice of another international law firm.
-Earlier in his career, Mr. Miner was an Assistant U.S. Attorney in the Office of the U.S. Attorney in the Middle District of Alabama, where he tried 12 cases to verdict, served as corporate fraud coordinator, and managed the largest corporate fraud investigation in the district’s history.
+Prior to joining Morgan Lewis, Matt was a partner in the white collar practice of another international law firm.
+Earlier in his career, he served as an Assistant US Attorney in the Office of the US Attorney in the Middle District of Alabama, where he tried 12 cases to verdict, served as corporate fraud coordinator, and managed the largest corporate fraud investigation in the district’s history.

 Clerkship to Judge Richard Vollmer of the US District Court for the Southern District of Alabama (1997 - 1998)